gsujal421/gsujal421/README.md

 ---

 # 🚀 About Me
-I work at the intersection of data analytics and business problem-solving.
+I work at the intersection of data science, analytics, and business problem-solving.
+I focus on breaking down messy problems, structuring them logically, and using data to drive decisions that actually change outcomes.
-My focus is on turning raw data into clear insights, structured decisions, and actionable recommendations — the kind of thinking that drives real business outcomes.

-I build end-to-end analytical solutions using SQL, Python (Pandas/EDA), Excel, and Tableau, with a growing interest in consulting-style analysis, case-based problem framing, and data storytelling.
+I build end-to-end analytical solutions using SQL, Python, and visualization tools — from data cleaning and feature engineering to modelling and insight generation.
+My approach blends technical depth with consulting-style thinking: problem → hypothesis → analysis → insight → recommendation.

-## Currently developing:

-Consulting-oriented analytics projects (problem → analysis → insight → recommendation)

-Cloud-based data workflows (AWS S3, Athena, Glue)
+I’m currently expanding into:

+- Advanced ML workflows and explainable modelling
+- Consulting-style analysis and business case framing
+- Cloud data engineering fundamentals and modern data stack tools
-Advanced dashboards for business stakeholders
+- High-impact dashboards for stakeholders and decision makers

-## My goal:
+My goal is simple:

-Solve business problems with data — not just run models.
+- Use data science to solve real business problems, not just train models.

-I care about clarity, impact, and decisions that actually move numbers.

 ---